System Operational Safety Plan

 Management Safety Policy Statement

 In accordance with the requirements of the Office of Risk Management and R.S.39:1543-1544, the Board of Supervisors for the University of Louisiana System is committed to a safe environment for employees and clients of this agency.
 Safety is not the exclusive responsibility of any one employee.
-Every employee is responsible for his/her own safety and the safety of those with whom he/she comes in contact.
-The safety responsibility of each employee is in direct relationship to his or her own operational responsibility.
+Every employee is responsible for their own safety and the safety of those with whom they come in contact.
+The safety responsibility of each employee is in direct relationship to their own operational responsibility.

 Assignment of Safety Responsibility

-Each employee is responsible for periodic self-inspections of his or her area of responsibility and should make appropriate inspection reports as required.
+Each employee is responsible for periodic self-inspections of their area of responsibility and should make appropriate inspection reports as required.
 Employees should immediately report all accidents resulting in personal injury to their immediate supervisor.

 Supervisory personnel should investigate all accidents reported to them and they should complete the required injury/accident report.